russgove/office-365-management-api/office-365-management-api/office-365-management-activity-api-reference.md

 ## Start a subscription

-This operation starts a subscription to the specified content type.
+This operation starts a subscription to the specified content type, or updates the existing to the specified content type if one already exists(a tenant can have only one subscription to each content type).
 If a subscription to the specified content type already exists, this operation is used to:

 - Update the properties of an active webhook.